Pakistani Taliban: Pakistan

 According to a Pew Global Attitudes survey conducted in Pakistan in 2009, 85% of Pashtuns viewed the Pakistani Taliban as a serious threat to the country, compared to 80% of Muhajirs, 77% of Sindhis, and 71% of Punjabis.
-The survey highlighted that concerns about the Pakistani Taliban were more widespread than concerns about al Qaeda.
-While 73% of respondents said the Pakistani Taliban posed a threat, only 61% thought al Qaeda.
+The survey highlighted that concerns about the Pakistani Taliban were more widespread than concerns about al-Qaeda.
+While 73% of respondents said the Pakistani Taliban posed a threat, only 61% thought al-Qaeda.

 Regionally, people in Sindh and NWFP (now Khyber Pakhtunkhwa) were the most concerned, with 85% in each province identifying the Pakistani Taliban as a major threat.
-Al Qaeda was seen as more threatening in Sindh (71%) than in NWFP (63%) or Punjab (59%).
+Al-Qaeda was seen as more threatening in Sindh (71%) than in NWFP (63%) or Punjab (59%).

 Ex-FATA

 According to the 2011–12 Understanding FATA survey, 64.3% of respondents in the former Federally Administered Tribal Areas (FATA) held an unfavourable view of the Pakistani Taliban, while 15% viewed them favourably and 14.3% said they did not know.

-When asked how they would describe the Pakistani Taliban, the largest group (27.4%) characterized them as terrorists, followed by 24.2% who described them as “uneducated youth.”
+When asked how they would describe the Pakistani Taliban, the largest group (27.4%) characterised them as terrorists, followed by 24.2% who described them as “uneducated youth.”
 Additionally, 18.2% believed the Pakistani Taliban were foreign fighters, 5.4% saw them as defenders of Islam, and 4.5% as defenders of tribal traditions.
 Only 1.4% called them freedom fighters, while 4.2% expressed no opinion, and 0.4% gave other responses.